'Gilmore Girls' Season 1, Episode 14: That Damn Donna Reed

 Having Andrew run in to take stealth “before” pictures is definitely pushing the line into "Twilight Zone."
 Also, Luke and Lorelai don’t seem to recognize him as Andrew, but Sookie later mentions him.

-But my favorite SH weirdness is when half the town (presumably the beautification committee) smash up against the windows at Luke’s because even with pictures, they need to see the monumental event that is Luke picking out paint colors for themselves.
+But my favorite SH weirdness is when half the town (presumably the beautification committee) smash up against the windows at Luke’s because even with pictures, they need to see the monumental event of Luke picking out paint colors.

 Sharpest insult or one-liner: